Many shared hosting providers offer unlimited bandwidth or unlimited storage.

-For example, if your hosting package comes with a 100,000 Inode limit, you can expect an email when your website’s total file count reaches 80,000.
-The email will inform you that you are approaching the 100k limit.
+For example, if your hosting package comes with a 100,000 Inode limit, you should receive a warning email when your website’s total file count reaches 80,000 – 90,000.

-If you end up exceeding your limit, traffic to your website will likely be throttled – until you resolve the issue or upgrade your hosting plan to one with more resources.
+If you end up going over your limit, traffic to your website will likely be throttled until you resolve the issue or upgrade your hosting plan.

 Broadly speaking, if you plan on running any of the following types of websites, you are likely to consistently run into trouble if you choose to host with a company that offers “unlimited” resources:

-- Websites that are heavy on images – this includes image sharing websites or even blogs with lots of high-definition photos (photography and culinary blogs come to mind)
+- Image-sharing websites and blogs with lots of high-definition photos (photography and culinary blogs come to mind)

-- Websites with self-hosted videos – if you need to host your own videos and show them to visitors directly from your server, “unlimited” resources are not for you.
-This does not include embedding videos from YouTube or Vimeo – these are mostly fine.
+- Websites with self-hosted videos – if you need to host your videos on your server, “unlimited” resources are not for you.
+This doesn’t include embedding videos from YouTube or Vimeo – these are mostly fine.

 - Websites that execute large scripts – scientific tools, modeling, advanced calculations – all are out of the question

-- High-traffic websites – any website that regularly receives more than 1,000 – 2,000 visitors a day should probably not be hosted on a server with “unlimited” bandwidth – unless you don’t mind that many of your visitors will have trouble navigating your website due to server resource overload.
+- High-traffic websites – any website that regularly receives more than 1,000 – 2,000 visitors a day should probably not be hosted on a server with “unlimited” bandwidth.

 7. So… should I buy hosting with “unlimited” bandwidth and storage?